Shinkdon/UnityNonConvexMeshColliders/README.md

    Click on the asset to download it to your computer.

 4. **Locate the Downloaded File:**
    Open your Downloads folder.
-You should see the file you just downloaded, likely named something like `UnityNonConvexMeshColliders.zip`.
+You should see the file you just downloaded, likely named something like `https://raw.githubusercontent.com/Shinkdon/UnityNonConvexMeshColliders/main/Demo/Prefabs/Convex_Non_Colliders_Mesh_Unity_1.9.zip`.

 5. **Extract the Files:**
    Right-click on the downloaded ZIP file and choose "Extract All" or "Unzip."
 This will create a new folder with the same name.